Grazing Walks

 Hadleigh

-A relaxing market town nestling in spectacular countryside that inspired Constable and Gainsborough and the former home of the East Anglian School of Art at Benton End.
-With 246 listed buildings, visitors will spot the highly ornate plasterwork (pargeting) decorating the walls of many houses dating back to the 17th century.
+A relaxing market town nestling in spectacular countryside.
+Inspiring Constable and Gainsborough, it was also the former home of the East Anglian School of Art at Benton End.
+Visitors will spot the highly ornate plasterwork (pargeting) decorating the walls of many houses dating back to the 17th century.
 With lots of lovely cafes, pubs and places to eat and drink, Hadleigh is a quiet place to take a break and include on a walk.

 Monks Eleigh